abbeyperini/digital-garden/blogs/gitPanic-5.md

 ![screenshot of output of git rebase command](https://images.abbeyperini.com/gitPanic/pick-2.png)

 I know there are 3 commits I want to squash into one.
 While in interactive mode, I replace "pick" with "squash" for the most recent two (601d5b0 and 943f2e2 in this case).
-After exiting interactive mode with <kbd>esc</kbd>, I enter `:wq` and a new edit window opens.
+After exiting interactive mode with esc, I enter `:wq` and a new edit window opens.

 ![screenshot of 3 separate messages in an edit window](https://images.abbeyperini.com/gitPanic/message.png)